pickuperast/CodeGenerator/Editor/Agents/Prompts/UnityCodeValidatorInstructions.md

 ```

 Result: 0
-Explanation: \nsolution is missing all code parts that were not changed, so when we insert provided solution program will fail.
+Explanation: solution is missing all code parts that were not changed, so when we insert provided solution program will fail.
 Solution should have full code.

 # EXAMPLE 3:
 Task: remove check for "if (controller.isGrounded)".